 Will the carer clean my house?

-The carers will expect to do light cleaning and tidying duties whilst living in your house .
+The carers will be expected to do light cleaning and tidying duties whilst living in your house.

 Why should I choose AbiLive-In